opdev1004/crumbdbjs/README.md

 ## 👨‍🏫 Notice

-### 🎉 Releasing version 0.2.0
+### 🎉 Releasing version 0.3.1
 PLEASE USE THE LATEST VERSION.
-- Added document db structured functions.
-So there are 2 classes.
-One is `CrumbFiles` which is similar as v0.1.0.
-Another one is `CrumbDB` which is document database structured design.
+- Added backup function that works with the file locker.
-- Now store string data value instead of assigning the data value to document name and convert that to string.
-Requires migration.
+- Removed test data from the package.

 ### 📢 Note
 Nothing for now